 When Greg Quinn and Carolyn Blackwood bought Walnut Grove Farm in 1999, located in New York's beautiful Hudson Valley, Greg wanted to find a crop that would be profitable enough to support the farm.
 Of course the words "farm" and "profit" are not often found in the same sentence.
 After some searching for that suitable crop, he stumbled upon the idea of currants.
 Quinn knew about currants from his restaurant days in Bavaria.
-Black Currants are very healthy.
-They’re packed with antioxidants, vitamin C, potassium, as well as iron, calcium, manganese, magnesium and best of all, the flavor is unique and absolutely delicious.
+Black Currants are very healthy, they contain the darkest pigmentation in nature.
+They’re packed with vitamin C, potassium, as well as iron, calcium, manganese, magnesium and best of all, the flavor is unique and absolutely delicious.
 Since Congress outlawed them, Currants have remained off the radar of the American consciousness for almost 100 years.
 Armed with a horticultural background (20 years teaching at The New York Botanical Garden) Quinn did some research into the disease.
 He deduced that the science behind the ban was incomplete and outdated.
 There are now resistant and immune varieties.
 Quinn worked with Cornell University Cooperative Extension to obtain a grant to fund a feasibility study into the possibility of a Currant industry in the U.S. The conclusion was glowingly positive, not only for an industry of food products, but also to help family farms, many of which are hanging on by their financial fingernails.

 Overturning the Ban